UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter4/Kaleidoscope-ch4.md

 #### Function Definitions
 Visiting a function definition needs to remove the previously added manual step of running the optimization passes.
-That is now handled by the Kaleidescope JIT as a transformation layer.
+That is now handled by the Kaleidoscope JIT as a transformation layer.
 Before final target code generation is performed on a symbol the transforms are run to perform any modifications desired.
 This makes the optimization process a lazy operation as well as the final target machine native